 Government Software Purchases Win/Loss Analysis As Part Of Enterprise Applications Buyer Insight Customer Database

-On the buyer side, customers are investing in Government applications based on new features and capabilities that are expected to replace their existing legacy systems.
+On the buyer side, customers are investing in Government systems based on new features and capabilities that are expected to replace their existing legacy systems.
 In many cases, competitive upgrades and replacements that could have a profound impact on future market-share changes will become more widespread.

-Since 2010, our global team of researchers have been studying the patterns of the latest Government software purchases by customers around the world, aggregating massive amounts of data points that form the basis of our forecast assumptions and perhaps the rise and fall of certain vendors and their products on a quarterly basis.
+Since 2010, our global team of researchers has been studying the patterns of the latest Government software purchases by customers around the world, aggregating massive amounts of data points that form the basis of our forecast assumptions and perhaps the rise and fall of certain vendors and their products on a quarterly basis.

 Updated continuously, our database features extensive win/loss analysis.
 Each year our research team identifies tens of thousands of these Government customer wins and losses from public and proprietary sources.

 The research results are being incorporated into regular updates in our Enterprise Applications Buyer Insight Customer Database.
 You can access the Quarterly Win/Loss Analysis Scoreboard and our Enterprise Applications Buyer Insight Customer Database by becoming a subscriber.

 |Ministry of Education (Brazil)||Government||100000||$2.60B||Brazil||BMC Software||BMC Remedy ITSM Suite||IT Service Management|

 |Florida Highway Safety and Motor Vehicles||Government||2475||$500.0M||United States||Cornerstone OnDemand||Cornerstone HR Suite||Human Resource Management|

 |City of Avondale||Government||507||$88.0M||United States||Genesys||Genesys Customer Experience Platform||Customer Experience Platform|